 We hold a variety of special services throughout the year as below.
 Please see our calendar which shows what is taking place.

 We welcome the choir of St John the Baptist, Great Amwell, to lead us through “The Way of the Cross” – a series of hymns, anthems and Bible readings and prayers focussing upon the arrest, trial and death of Jesus.

 A great celebration of the resurrection of Christ from the dead – the heart of the Christian faith.
 This is a service of Holy Communion.

 Our church bears the name of St John the Baptist.
 His feast day is 24th June, so we celebrate with a special service on the Sunday nearest to this date.
-In 2019, we held a special “Songs of Praise” service in which church and community joined together in favourite hymns chosen by the people.
+In recent years, we have held a special “Songs of Praise” service in which we have all joined together in singing the village’s favourite hymns (chosen by the people).

 In early October, we come to give thanks for God’s provision of food to eat and remember with gratitude all those who are involved in the supply chain.
 We take an additional collection for the Bishop of St Albans’ Harvest Appeal which supports a specific overseas project overseen by one of the world’s largest Christian aid agencies, e.g. TEARFund or Christian Aid.
 You can join us in supporting this charity by donating online.

 Despite the coronavirus restrictions, our special Harvest Festival service on Sunday 4th October 2020 was a delight.

 Our service on Remembrance Sunday starts at 10:50am, so that we can sing one hymn, then proceed to the War Memorial over the road for the Act of Remembrance and two minutes silence at 11am before returning to church for the rest of the service.
 There are families living in the village whose ancestors are named on the memorial, making this a particularly personal event for the community.
 We take an additional collection for the work of the Royal British Legion.
-You can join us in supporting this charity by donating online here.
+You can join us in supporting this charity by donating online.

 Carols by Candlelight